gustavoconforti/wazuh-honeypot/README.md

 ```bash
 set rport 2255
 ```
 And start the scans issuing the command `run`.
+If everything is working fine, you should see alerts popping in your Wazuh dashboard.

 ## Contribution
 Contributions and enhancements to this project are welcome.
 Please fork the repository, make your improvements, and submit a pull request.
 Be sure to adhere to the project's coding standards and guidelines.